Topology Graph (graphviz) Output Module

 Note: The network topology graph description contains nodes and links but no placement information. graphviz is pretty good at figuring out how to draw the required graph, but it pays out to test out various layout engines (hint: use the name of the layout engine as the CLI command).

-The graph output module is invoked by specifying -o graph parameter in netlab create command.
+The graph output module is invoked with the netlab graph command or by specifying the -o graph parameter in the netlab create command.
 It takes an optional destination file name (default: graph.dot).

 A single formatting modifier can be used to specify the graph type:

-• topology (default) – Include, physical links, and multi-access- and stub subnets.
+• topology (default) – Display inter-node links, multi-access- and stub subnets.
 When the network topology contains BGP information, the graph groups nodes into autonomous systems.
 Alternatively, you could set defaults.outputs.graph.groups attribute to use topology groups to group graph nodes.

 • bgp – Include autonomous systems, nodes, and BGP sessions.
 With the rr option (specified with netlab create -o graph:bgp:rr), RR-client sessions are drawn as directed arrows.